 - failure to comply with any operating procedure submitted to licensing authority and failure to comply with license conditions.

-Factors considered by the licensing authorities are:
+Factors considered by the DCC are:

 - the gravity of violation,

 Additionally, penalties by the licensing authority are cumulative to all other penalties authorized by law.
 There is generally a 5 year statute of limitations from date of discovery for licensing authority to file a citation; except of allegations of fraud or misrepresentation in which case the statute of limitations is longer.